wrmoon/resume/resume_manager.md

 #### Lead Engineer - Datto Partner Portal Solutions
 * Focused on User management, authentication, authorization, and SSO for Datto products.
 * Worked with OAuth2, Open ID Connect, SAML, Multi-Factor Authentication methods, in a PHP/symfony application that provides authentication, authorization, user management services for Datto.
-* Worked closely with security and portal team product managers to fix vulnerabilites, improve user management, and help achieve the goal of providing an SSO solutions for all the diverse Datto products.
+* Worked closely with security and portal team product managers to fix vulnerabilities, improve user management, and help achieve the goal of providing an SSO solutions for all the diverse Datto products.

 ### 2015 - 2019: Datto Inc.
 #### Lead Engineer - Datto DNA